Chef Carlos Asseph

 You can't be a grand chef if you don't travel.

-I have learned so much about food traveling across South, Central and North America.
+I have learned about food traveling across South, Central and North America.

-Potatoes and corn come from Peru and the Andes region.
+Potatoes and corn come from the Andes.
 Potatoes and corn have been cooked with a wooden spoon into stews for more than 10 thousand years.
 Quinoa.
 Cacao.

 100 recipes with potatoes